Criteria for the Prize

 The prize consists of a cash award of $3,500, matched by an equivalent raise in the annual salary of the awardee.

-All professorial faculty of the Institute are eligible.
+All tenure-track and tenured professorial faculty of the Institute are eligible.

 Nominations for the Prize

 Announcements inviting nominations for the prize are made at the beginning of the fall term.
-Nomination packages are due by January 15, 2020.
-Nominations for the Feynman Prize may be made by any member of the Caltech community, including faculty, students, postdoctoral scholars, alumni, and staff.
+Nominations for the 2020-21 Feynman Prize may be made by any member of the Caltech community, including faculty, students, postdoctoral scholars, alumni, and staff.
 Nomination packages should include a letter of nomination of no more than 750 words with up to five additional letters from students and colleagues of no more than 500 words.
 Supporting material, such as a curriculum vitae and course syllabus or description, can also be included.
-Nomination packages should be emailed to email@example.com, with Feynman Prize Nomination in the subject line, or directed to:
+Email nomination packages no later than December 11, 2020 to Incomin.email@example.com.